lupyuen/nuttx-tinyemu/README.md

 _Why are we doing this?_

-We might run NuttX in a Web Browser and emulate the Ox64 BL808 RISC-V SBC, for quicker testing.
+We might run NuttX in a Web Browser and emulate the Ox64 BL808 RISC-V SBC.
+Which is great for testing NuttX Apps like [Nim Blinky LED](https://lupyuen.github.io/articles/nim)!
+Or even LVGL Apps with VirtIO Framebuffer?

-(QEMU Emulator is a bit too complex to customise for Ox64)
+(Sorry QEMU Emulator is a bit too complex to customise for Ox64)

 # Install TinyEMU